yahav876/Yahav-DevOps/kubernetes-student/deploy-redis/README.md

 ```

 Create PV and StorageClass as storage.yaml and pv-redis.yaml:
-NOTE* create 4 PVs for the master and 3 replicas.
+NOTE* create 4 PVs , 1 for the master and 3 for replicas.

 ```
 apiVersion: storage.k8s.io/v1